rudderlabs/rudderstack-docs/warehouse-actions/google-bigquery.md

 * After adding all the required permissions, click on **CREATE**.

+### Creating the service account & attaching the role to it

 * Next, go to [**https://console.cloud.google.com/iam-admin/serviceaccounts**](https://console.cloud.google.com/iam-admin/serviceaccounts).

 * Select the project which has the dataset or the table that you want to use.